apify/actor-whitepaper/.actor/DATASET_SCHEMA.md

 ## Basic properties

 Dataset schema describes:
-- Content of the dataset, i.e. schema of objects that are allowed to be added
+- Content of the dataset, i.e., the schema of objects that are allowed to be added
 - Different views on how we can look at the data, AKA transformations
-- Visualization of the view using predefined components (grid, table, ...) which improves the run view interface at Apify Console and also provides better interface for dasets shared by Apify users
+- Visualization of the View using predefined components (grid, table, ...), which improves the run view interface at Apify Console and also provides a better interface for datasets shared by Apify users

 <img src="https://user-images.githubusercontent.com/594801/147474979-a224008c-8cba-43a6-8d2e-c24f6b0d5b37.png" width="500">

 Basic properties:
 - It's immutable
-    - If you want to change the structure then you need to create a new dataset
+    - If you want to change the structure, then you need to create a new dataset
 - It's weak
-    - You can always push there additional properties but schema will enasure that all the listed once are there with a correct type
+    - You can always push their additional properties, but schema will ensure that all the listed once are there with a correct type
-    - This is to make actors more compatible, i.e. some actor expects dataset to contain certain fields but does not care about the additional ones
+    - This is to make actors more compatible, i.e., some actor expects dataset to contain certain fields but does not care about the additional ones

 There are two ways how to create a dataset with schema:
 - User can start the actor that has dataset schema linked from its